goyalmohit/dotnet-core-publish-clean/README.md

 .\dotnet-clean.ps1 -directory "publish" -workingdirectory "C:\vsts\_work\"

 The script will check if the $workingdirectory is a valid one or not.
+It will check for all instances of $directory inside the context of the $workingdirectory and removes them along with any files contained in them.
 In case it is not valid, it will proceed to execute in the current workspace.
 For most of the agents, this should be replaced by current context of the build workspace.